SukkoPera/OpenAmigaFourPlayerAdapter/README.md

 If you need help or have questions, you can join [the official Telegram group](https://t.me/joinchat/HUHdWBC9J9JnYIrvTYfZmg).

 ### Thanks
-- Graham P. for sending me the design of a similar adapter he made.
+- Graham P. for sending me the design of a similar adapter he was working on.
 - Tomi Engdahl for publishing the circuit.